TEMPERAMENTS IV: GrammateusEntire Contents Copyright © 2020 CBH

-Henricus Grammateus proposed just such a temperament in 1518, with all the fifths perfect except the two from B♭ to F, and B to F♯.
+In his Libellus de compositione regularum pro vasorum mensuratione.
+Deque arte ista tota theoreticae et practicae published in Vienna in 1518, Henricus Grammateus (c1495–c1525) proposed just such a temperament, with all the fifths pure except the two from B♭ to F, and B to F♯.
 The trick is in determining just how much half a comma is, but it is quite possible to tune it using an “equal-beating” method.
 Here is how:

-1. Tune a chain of six perfect fifths on the sharp side from C, around through to B.
+1. Tune a chain of six pure fifths on the sharp side from C, around through to B.

-2. Tune your f a perfect fifth below middle c': This completes the naturals.
+2. Tune your f a pure fifth below middle c': This completes the natural keys.

-4. Continue tuning absolutely perfect fifths from F♯ to A♯.
+4. Continue tuning absolutely pure fifths from F♯ to A♯.
 If you’ve been particularly successful, your b–f♯' fifth will beat ever so slightly faster than a♯–f, because it is just a semitone higher.

 The thirds are usable, especially when you get into the sharp keys, and the